Keeping Up with Credit Card Debt During a Financial Crisis

 Credit cards can be vital tools in times of financial uncertainty, but it’s important to be aware of the potential pitfalls.
 [Duration- 2:49]

-Many people have relied on their credit cards throughout the Coronavirus/Covid-19 pandemic to help cover mounting bills and other essentials.
-In times of financial crisis, credit cards can be a vital financial resource.
-However, spending more than you can reasonably pay back and leaving debt unchecked can hurt your credit history and create bigger financial problems down the line.
+Many people rely on their credit cards to help cover mounting bills and other essentials.
+In times of financial crisis, credit cards can be a vital tool.
+However, spending more than you can reasonably pay back and leaving debt unchecked can hurt your credit history and create bigger financial problems.

-If you've been using credit cards more than normal during the Covid-19 pandemic and growing your balances, be sure to also follow these strategies for good financial behavior:
+If you've been using credit cards and growing your balances, be sure to also follow these strategies for good financial behavior:

 - To keep your account in good standing, always make the minimum monthly payment

-A minimum payment is the lowest amount you can pay your credit card issuer in order to keep your account in good standing.
-You can always pay more than the minimum, and it's preferable to pay your balance in full, but the minimum is the amount you must pay before your account is considered to be overdue.
+A minimum payment is the lowest amount you can pay on your credit card to keep your account in good standing.
+You can always pay more than the minimum and it's better to pay your balance in full, but the minimum is the amount you must pay before your account is considered to be overdue.

-If you're unable to keep up with your minimum payments, the creditor will mark your payments late, which will show up as a negative mark on your credit reports.
+If you're unable to keep up with your minimum payments, the creditor will mark your payments late.
+Late credit card payments will show up as a negative mark on your credit reports.
 Late payments can significantly drag down your credit scores and may stay on your credit history for up to seven years.

 - Try to pay more than the minimum to reduce your balance